Car Hire London

 Renewable Energy

-In a move to protect the natural eco systems, protected water environments and tackle the many challenges it faces from urbanisation and climate change, Montevideo in Uruguay has transformed the city’s electricity supply.
+In a move to protect the natural ecosystems, and protected water environments and tackle the many challenges it faces from urbanisation and climate change, Montevideo in Uruguay has transformed the city’s electricity supply.
 Harnessing wind power and hydroelectricity, over 85% of the city’s power now comes from renewable energy sources.
 Montevideo International Airport is on track to become the first completely sustainable airport of its kind in the world.

 electric car in front of shop